SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 - A brute force or password spraying attack where failed logon events appear together with successful logons from the same source could mean that the attack was successful and should be handled with increased priority.
 - Vulnerability exploitation by detecting a connection to a vulnerable API endpoint together with a process creation:

+For `temporal` correlations, the `condition` is optional.
+When omitted, it defaults to requiring that **all** of the referenced rules match within the timespan — i.e. `gte` with a count equal to the number of rules in the `rules` list.
+The example below references two rules, so it implicitly requires both to appear within `10s`.

 ```yaml
 ---
 title: CVE-2023-22518 Exploit Chain